Holy croquette, are you ready for this?

 Instructions

-• Mashed Potatoes: Add peeled and cubed potatoes to a large stockpot with salted water.
+• Mashed Potatoes: Add the diced potatoes to a large stockpot with salted water.
 Heat over medium-high heat and bring to a boil.
-Boil for approximately 15 minutes until potatoes are tender.
+Boil for approximately 12-15 minutes until potatoes are tender.
 Meanwhile, remove Boursin from the fridge to come to room temperature.
 Once potatoes are tender, drain and transfer to a mixing bowl.

-• Mash potatoes slightly.
+• In the mixing bowl, mash potatoes slightly.
 Add Boursin cheese, salt, white pepper, onion powder, and melted butter.
-Continue mashing until completely combined and smooth, taste test and adjust for salt.
+Continue mashing until completely combined and smooth.
+Taste test and adjust for salt.
 Let cool for 10 minutes, then add ONE egg and stir to combine.
 Chill in the fridge for 15-25 minutes until the mixture easily forms together.

 • Prepare a plate or baking sheet with parchment paper.
-Form ¼ cup of the chilled mashed potato mixture into a rectangle.
+Form 2-4 tablespoons** of the chilled mashed potato mixture into a rectangle or desired shape.
 Place it on the plate and continue until all of the potatoes are used.
 Place back in the fridge to chill for 20-30 minutes.

-• Meanwhile, add flour, salt, and pepper to a bowl.
+• Meanwhile, add flour with a pinch of salt and pepper to a bowl.
 In a second bowl, whisk the remaining egg for the egg wash.
-In a third bowl, add the breadcrumbs.
-Heat oil in a large skillet with straight edges or a dutch oven (about 1 inch deep) until it reaches 350°F.
+In a third bowl, add the breadcrumbs with a pinch of salt.
+Prepare the oil in a large skillet with straight edges or a Dutch oven (about 1 inch deep), and heat until it reaches 350°F.

 • Garnish with parmesan cheese and parsley as desired.
 Serve with creamed corn, crispy kale, and poached eggs as desired.